-- Community, People and Culture - An equitable and inclusive community that cares and provides for its members. - Places, Spaces and Infrastructure (1) Our centres offer a broad range of shops and services and contain lively urban village spaces and places where people can live, work, shop, meet and spend leisure time.
+- Community, People and Culture An equitable, inclusive and resilient community that cares and provides for its residents and embraces healthier lifestyles. - Places, Spaces and Infrastructure (1) Our centres offer a broad range of shops and services and contain lively and shaded urban village spaces and places where people can live, work, shop, meet and spend leisure time.
 (2) Multipurpose community buildings and facilities are available to meet the community's diverse and changing needs.
-(3) An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian or our community assets. - Leadership and Governance Council rigorously manages its financial resources and assets to maximise delivery of services.
+(3) An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets. - Leadership and Governance Council rigorously manages its financial resources, to sustainably deliver assets and facilities to maximise delivery of services.